Autochthonous theory about the origin of the Bulgarians: Emergence and development

 This theory, though denied and rejected as a marginal one, has its supporters and theorists in its various variations today as Georgi Rakovski and Gancho Tsenov have been rediscovered.
 Their theories have been updated as an alternative to the accepted migration theories.
 One of them establishes a complete continuity between ancient Balkan populations and modern Bulgarians.
 Thracians are considered simply ancestors of the modern Bulgarians and their continuity is projected to the prehistoric times.
 Generally, proponents of Thracomania assume that the Thracians and Bulgarians are the same people, and that therefore the descended from the Thracians must be in fact Bulgarians.
-In another version of these hypotheses it is assumed that the Bulgars, who were Thracians, after a long journey from the Balkans to Central Asia in classical Antiquity, have returned to their native homeland in the early Middle ages.
+In another version of these hypotheses it is assumed that the Bulgars, who were Thracians, after a long journey from the Balkans to Azov sea and Crimea, have returned to their native homeland in the Early Middle Ages to free their Thracian brothers from the eastern Romans.
 Some modern Bulgarian researchers have attempted to prove the deception that the "Ezerovo ring" inscription, written with Greek letters in the Thracian language, is in fact in Slavic language, close to modern Bulgarian and that it was not the Greek alphabet, but the original script of the ancient Thracians.

-During the 2000s the Macedonian Academy of Sciences and Arts, has promoted the similar idea that a "Demotic Egyptian" script on Rosetta stone is written in Slavic language close to modern Macedonian and that was the language of the ancient Macedonians.
+For example, Georgi D. Sotirov wrote on historical topics related to ancient and paleo-Balkan history, supporting views similar to the modern ancient Macedonian narratives promoted by the Macedonian diaspora.
+In one paper, he argued that the Glagolitic script derived at least in part from Linear B. Such ideas found support among other amateur historians as professor Asen Chilingirov (culturologist), professor Yordan Tabov (mathematician), Nikolay Todorov (philologist), etc.